 As a HubSpot Agency, we could talk to you about inbound marketing for hours.
-If that sounds interesting to you, we have an entire blog section dedicated to Inbound Marketing that you can look through.
 For those of you who are new to marketing, or new to inbound, we’ll stick with a high-level definition.

 Inbound Marketing campaigns can be broken down into 4 stages: